laravel/docs/pulse.md

 <a name="custom-card-styling-vite"></a>
 #### Laravel Vite Integration

-If your custom card lives within your application code base and you are using Laravel's [Vite integration](/docs/{{version}}/vite), you may update your `vite.config.js` file to include a dedicated CSS entrypoint for your card:
+If your custom card lives within your application's code base and you are using Laravel's [Vite integration](/docs/{{version}}/vite), you may update your `vite.config.js` file to include a dedicated CSS entry point for your card:

 ```js
 laravel({